Oh dear, something went wrong.

-Yes, we can pay your vet directly at their discretion This can be done by you simply ticking the box confirming ‘pay my vet directly’ on the claim form, or alternatively, your vet can claim directly from using Pawtal, our online claim system for vets only.
+Yes, we can pay your vet directly at their discretion.
+This can be done by ticking the ‘Pay my vet directly’ box on the claim form.
+Alternatively, your vet can claim directly by using Pawtal, our online claim system for vets only.

 Can someone else talk to you on my behalf?

-You can authorise a friend or family member to talk to us about your policy on your behalf by calling us on 0344 557 0300.
+You can authorise another person to talk to us about your policy on your behalf by calling us on 0344 557 0300.
 You will have to formally request for this person’s name to be added to the policy as an authorised person before we can speak to them, to ensure your protection and privacy.

 This may come in handy if you need us but are unable to contact us yourself for any reason.
 Your authorised person will only be able to relay information to you, they will not be able to make changes or amendments to your policy, such as a change of address or payment details, provide information regarding a claim, or cancel your policy.

 Please note – an authorised person CANNOT sign the claim form, this must be done by the registered policyholder.

 When do I have to pay an excess?